 - Tissue sample

 There are also several at-home test kits available for certain STDs.
 These tests usually involve the individual collecting a urine sample or a genital swab at home and sending it to a laboratory for analysis.
 Results are usually received within a few days.
-In some cases, because the sample is taken at home and not in a completely sterile environment, results of these test may not always be reliable.
-Positive test results from at-home STD tests, should always be confirmed by a doctor.
+In some cases, because the sample is taken at home and not in a completely sterile environment, the results of these tests may not always be reliable.
+Positive test results from at-home STD tests should always be confirmed by a doctor.

 If an individual tests positive for an STD, a treatment plan should be discussed with and developed by a doctor.
 Fortunately, there are many effective treatments available for most STDS and although many STDs cannot be cured, there is medication available to treat and manage symptoms.
-Patients infected with a sexually transmitted disease should inform any sex partners of the infection to make sure they are tested and treated.
+Patients infected with a sexually transmitted disease should inform any sexual partners of the infection to make sure they are tested and treated.
 This reduces the risk of re-infection and spreading the disease to a partner.

 STDs are serious infections that can cause lifelong or recurring symptoms and side effects.
 It is important for individuals to practice safe sex and get tested often.